The back story here

 20g fresh ginger – finely minced or shredded.
 If you do not have the really strong dried ginger, increase this amount to 60g.

 1/4 cup granulated sugar + 1/4 cup shredded coconut for rolling dough in before baking

 Preheat oven to 350 degrees F. and line 2 large baking sheets with a silpat liner or parchment paper.

-Combine coconut oil, brown sugar, molasses and coconut milk, beating on medium until well combined.
+Cream together coconut oil and brown sugar.
+Once creamed, add molasses and coconut milk, beating on medium until well combined.